-PCI DSS Requirement Responsibility Specific coverage/ Specific coverage/ How and when TPSP will provide evidence TPSP only Entity only Shared scope of entity responsibility scope of TPSP responsibility of compliance to entity 1.1.5 Description of groups, roles, and responsibilities for logical management of network components 1.1.6 Documentation and business justification for use of all services, protocols, and ports allowed including documentation of security features implemented for those protocols considered to be insecure.
+Responsibility Specific coverage/ Specific coverage/ How and when TPSP PCI DSS Requirement TPSP only Entity only Shared scope of entity responsibility scope of TPSP responsibility will provide evidence of compliance to entity 1.1.3 Current diagram that shows all cardholder data flows across systems and networks 1.1.4 Requirements for a firewall at each Internet connection and between any demilitarized zone (DMZ) and the internal network zone 1.1.5 Description of groups, roles, and responsibilities for logical management of network components 1.1.6 Documentation and business justification for use of all services, protocols, and ports allowed including documentation of security features implemented for those protocols considered to be insecure.
 Examples of insecure services, protocols, or ports include but are not limited to FTP, Telnet, POP3, IMAP, and SNMP v1 and v2.
 1.1.7 Requirement to review firewall and router rule sets at least every six months 1.2 Build firewall and router configurations that restrict connections between untrusted networks and any system components in the cardholder data environment.
 Note: An "untrusted network" is any network that is external to the networks belonging to the entity under review, and/or which is out of the entity's ability to control or manage.
 1.2.1 Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic.
 1.2.2 Secure and synchronize router configuration files.
 And so on.